 The organiser of Defence Procurement, Research, Technology and Exportability (DPRTE), the UK’s largest arms fair, has relocated the one-day event to Farnborough following an active campaign by local activists.

-The event, which was due to take place at the NEC Centre, Birmingham, March 28, will now happen at the Farnborough International Exhibition and Conference Centre – which also serves as a military base.
+The event, which was due to take place at the NEC Centre, Birmingham, March 28, will now happen at the Farnborough International Exhibition and Conference Centre.

 DPRTE brings together all parts of the arms industry with support from the UK Ministry of Defence and the Department of International Trade, who are listed as event partners but also attend as prospective buyers alongside the US Defence Department.